-Decreased Socio-Political Violence and Improved Social and Economic Development programme as part of their Consciousness-Based education curriculum.
+Decreased Socio-Political Violence and Improved Social and Economic Development in socio-political violence compared to the preceding three years [467].
+The reduction in violence commenced in January 1993 with the establishment of Maharishi Vedic University (MVU) in Cambodia, when more than 550 students began practising TM twice daily in a group.
+From 1994, 100-200 students also practised the advanced TM-Sidhi programme as part of their Consciousness-Based education curriculum.
 In total, 1250 students at three MVU campuses contributed to the increased coherence in collective consciousness during the study period.

-In another recent study, group practice of Transcendental Meditation and the TM-Sidhi programme in Cambodia between 1993 and 2008 was associated with a 96.2% decline in socio-political violence compared to the preceding three years [467].
+In another recent study, group practice of Transcendental Meditation and the TM-Sidhi programme in Cambodia between 1993 and 2008 was associated with a 96.2% decline